 Marine Corps Reserve birthday will be celebrated on Sunday, August 29, 2021.

 The Marine Forces Reserve is tasked with the mission of augmenting and reinforcing active duty Marine forces during a war or open hostilities, national emergencies, and contingency operations.
 The Marine Corps Reserve also relieves active duty forces in peacetime missions and offers service to the community.

-A Brief History of the United States Marine Corps Reserve
+A Brief History of the Marine Corps Reserve

-Some ten years later, the House Naval Affairs Committee approved an increase in Drill Status Reserves to 485 officers and 6,500 enlisted Marines, plus a standby reserve of more than two thousand offices and 16 hundred enlisted.
+Some ten years later, the House Naval Affairs Committee approved an increase in Drill Status Reserves to 485 officers and 6,500 enlisted Marines, plus a standby reserve of more than 2,000 officers and 1,600 enlisted.

 This act seemed to solidify the future of the United States Marine Corps Reserve, and in 1938 a replacement Naval Reserve Act was passed, creating the basis for the Marine Reserve force we have today.